bambuser/bambuser-commerce-sdk-android/README.md

 4. `onVideoProgress` - This is the method to receive the progress of the video, very useful for analytics.

 You can decide the logic for handling these events and errors.
 You can put the video activity in PiP, and navigate to different part of your app.
+Note: `onNewEventReceived` is tightly coupled with the interactive UI layer on top of our video player, so it's not recommended to use it in PiP mode.

 In `onNewEventReceived` you can receive a reference for some actions you might want the player to do:
 1. `invoke` You want to call one of the player functions, for example to hydrate your products.
 This will require a function name and arguments passed as String.
 2. `notifyView` used if the player is waiting for some inputs from you All inputs will be coming with a callback key.
-3. `switchScreenMode`This is only used for shoppable videos, you can switch between the enums 1.`ScreenMode.FullScreenMode` To enable full screen mode with full layout elements.
+3. `switchScreenMode` This is only used for shoppable videos, you can switch between the enums 1.`ScreenMode.FullScreenMode` To enable full screen mode with full layout elements.
     2.`ScreenMode.PreviewMode` a default light version, you need to pass a specific configuration to this mode.

+In `onVideoStatusChanged` You can receive the status of your player, and you will have reference to some player actions
+1. `BambuserVideoState` is an enum class holds all available video states
+2. `PlayerActions` is your interface to remotely control the player, either in the full mode or PiP mode, it should have (play, pause, mute and unMute) actions.

 ## Getting a list of shoppable videos
 In order to get a list of shoppable videos, you can use `sdkInstance.getShoppableVideoPlayerCollection`